Why Every Business Needs an Employee Handbook

 3. Minimising risk

 By having an up-to-date employee handbook in place, employers can clearly define the parameters in which they expect their employees to work and behave.
 In certain circumstances, dismissals made because of an employee’s inappropriate behaviour have led to employers losing at an employment tribunal because they were unable to demonstrate that they had a policy against it and/or followed that policy correctly.
+You can read more in our guide to dismissing an employee fairly.

 As well as reducing the risk of costly employment tribunals, laying out clear policies in the employee handbook shows consistency with current legislation.